Brittany Murphy: 2000s: Acting success, decline and final works

-Music
+Music career

 Murphy's career also included work as a singer.
-She commented: "My singing voice isn't like my speaking voice...I've just always kept it a secret and never taken credit because I wanted to learn how to work behind the microphone in a recording studio, and some of the singers don't even know it was me recording on their albums."
+She was able to learn to play an instrument in just twenty minutes of practice, and learned to play the piano and trumpet at an early age.
+Regarding her voice, she commented: "My singing voice isn't like my speaking voice...I've just always kept it a secret and never taken credit because I wanted to learn how to work behind the microphone in a recording studio, and some of the singers don't even know it was me recording on their albums."
+In an interview she stated that her main musical influence was the American singer Madonna: "My dreams and aspirations when I was a child for as long as I can remember was to be an entertainer.
+I started out in dance classes and I've always sang for as long as I can remember.
+When I was nine I started doing musical theater in the New Jersey area, where I'm from.
+The quickest way to entertain more people was to audition for commercials and that was the first thing available since it was right over the Hudson River.
+Madonna had a quote, 'I'm going to change the world'–that was a huge inspiration to me so I decided I was going to be my own version of Madonna when I grew up".
+Plans to release a studio album were not carried out.
+She recorded unreleased demos that were never officially released, the song "Boomlay" was leaked on the Internet, it never completed and part of the recording was lost.

 She was in a band called Blessed Soul with fellow actor Eric Balfour in the early 1990s.
 On June 6, 2006, Murphy and Paul Oakenfold released the single "Faster Kill Pussycat", from the album A Lively Mind.
 The song became a club hit and hit number one on Billboard's Hot Dance Club Play chart.
 It also hit number seven in Oakenfold's native United Kingdom in June 2006.

 She dabbled in music again with the release of the film Happy Feet, in which she covered Queen's "Somebody to Love" and Earth, Wind & Fire's "Boogie Wonderland".
 Murphy said about her character, Gloria, "Oddly enough, of all the characters I've played, Gloria is the most like me.
 And she's a penguin!
 George Miller always wanted one person to do both [the speaking and the singing].
 I said, 'I can sing,' and I asked him to give me a shot.
 I don't think he took me very seriously, because most actors say they can do most things."